 - April DeConick is Isla Carroll and Percy E. Turner Professor of Biblical Studies at Rice University.
 She has written extensively on early Christianity, mysticism and Gnosticism.
 Her most recent books are Holy Misogyny: Why the Sex and Gender Conflicts in the Early Church Still Matter (Continuum 2011) and The Thirteenth Apostle: What the Gospel of Judas Really Says (Continuum 2007, revised and expanded 2009).
 She serves on the editorial board for the Nag Hammadi and Manichaean Studies monograph series (Leiden: Brill).
 In the past, she has served as Chair of the Early Jewish and Christian Mysticism Section, and the Esotericism and Mysticism in Antiquity Section of the Society of Biblical Literature.
 She currently chairs the Nag Hammadi and Gnosticism Section.
 She writes a professional blog called The Forbidden Gospels.

-- Mignon Jacobs (Ph.D., Claremont Graduate University) is the Accreditation Liaison Officer and Associate Professor of Hebrew Bible and Old Testament at Fuller Theological Seminary.
-She joined the School of Theology Faculty in 1997.
+- Mignon R. Jacobs is the Associate Provost for Accreditation and Educational Effectiveness, Accreditation Liaison Officer and Associate Professor of Hebrew Bible and Old Testament at Fuller Theological Seminary.
 Jacobs’ publications include the books Gender, Power, and Persuasion, Conceptual (2007); Coherence of the Book of Micah (2001), and the various chapters: "Ezekiel 16 Perspective of YHWH's Relationship with Jerusalem: A Story of Fraught Expectations," in Daughter Zion: Her Portrait, Her Response.
-Edited by Mark J. Boda, et al. (Society of Biblical Literature Ancient Israel and Its Literature (2012); "Favor and Disfavor in Jeremiah 29:1-23: Two Dimensions of the Characterization of God and the Politics of Hope" in Probing the Frontiers of Biblical Studies (2009); "Sin, Silence, and Suffering in the Conceptual Landscape of Psalm 32" in Text and Community (2007); "Toward an Old Testament Theology of Concern for the Underprivileged" in Reading the Hebrew Bible for a New Millennium: Form, Concept and Theological Perspective (2000).
+Edited by Mark J. Boda, et al. (Society of Biblical Literature Ancient Israel and Its Literature (2012); with Raymond Person Co-editor of Israelite Prophecy and the Deuteronomistic History (SBL, 2013).
+Her article include: "Favor and Disfavor in Jeremiah 29:1-23: Two Dimensions of the Characterization of God and the Politics of Hope" in Probing the Frontiers of Biblical Studies (2009); "Sin, Silence, and Suffering in the Conceptual Landscape of Psalm 32" in Text and Community (2007); "Toward an Old Testament Theology of Concern for the Underprivileged" in Reading the Hebrew Bible for a New Millennium: Form, Concept and Theological Perspective (2000).
 Among the articles she has authored are: "Conceptual Dynamics of Good and Evil in the Joseph Story" (Journal for the Study of the Old Testament); "Love, Honor, and Violence" (Semeia); "Parameters of Justice: Ideological Challenges Regarding Persons and Practices in Lev 25:25-55" (Ex Auditu); "YHWH’s Call for Israel’s ‘Return’: Command, Invitation or Threat" (Horizons in Biblical Theology) and "Mothering a Leader: Bathsheba's Relational and Functional Identities" (Semeia).

 - Diane Lipsett (Ph.D., University of North Carolina at Chapel Hill) is Lecturer in Religious Studies at the University of North Carolina at Greensboro.
 Her teaching and research interests in New Testament and Christian Origins include: conversion, gender, asceticism, and desire; the ancient novel in relation to early Christian narratives; ancient parables; and reception history of the Gospels.